Mateusz Morawiecki: Third term (2023)

 In October 2023, he was re-elected as a member of the Sejm.
 On 6 November, President Andrzej Duda in his message to the nation announced he would designate Morawiecki as prime minister.
 On 27 November, he was confirmed as prime minister with a new cabinet.
 However, heavy losses for Law and Justice left his cabinet well short of majority support in the Sejm.
 An opposition coalition fronted by former prime minister Donald Tusk had enough seats between them to defeat Morawiecki and nominate Tusk in his place.
 As expected, Morawiecki's cabinet was defeated in the legislature on 11 December, and Tusk was elected his successor.

 Post-premiership (2023–present)

 On 14 January 2025, Morawiecki was appointed president of European Conservatives and Reformists Party (ECR), succeeding Italian prime minister Giorgia Meloni with Romanian AUR chairman George Simion as his vice-president.
 In February, Morawiecki was charged with abuse of power over his decision to hold the 2020 presidential elections solely by postal ballot.
 On 14 March, he accompanied Simion in Bucharest to the Central Electoral Bureau to file the latter's candidacy for president of Romania, following the annulment of the 2024 presidential election due to alleged Russian meddling in favour of first round winner Călin Georgescu.
+On 28 July 2026, Morawiecki announced his intention to resign as president of the European Conservatives and Reformists Party (ECR).

+On 24 July 2026 Mateusz Morawiecki was removed from Law and Justice, alongside with 30 other MPs.
+The removal was caused by the refusal of the MPs to leave an intra-party association called Rozwój+ (Development+).
+Critics pointed out growing divides between two factions of Law and Justice - the so called "Maślarze" focused around Przemysław Czarnek and "Harcerze" focused around Morawiecki, with competing visions for the party's developments.
+Morawiecki had, beforehand, criticised the party's rightward shift, opting instead for movement in a centre-right direction.

+Morawiecki has announced plans to form his own political party and run for the 2027 elections under his own banner.